gnobob/gnobob/README.md

 🌍 Vision: To make every industrial workplace **transparent, accountable, and safe**
 📍 Philippines

-At Autobit, we believe safety must be built on **truth, evidence, and shared responsibility**.
+At AUTOBIT, we believe safety must be built on **truth, evidence, and shared responsibility**.
 Our goal is to connect people, systems, and data—so risks are visible, actions are accountable, and **proof speaks louder than assumptions**.